ScathachGrip/merahputih.moe/.github/PULL_REQUEST_TEMPLATE.md

-**What is your project about?**
+We don't accepting subdomain for Scampage or any evil purpose, You must tell us what kind of project you are working on.

-We don't accepting subdomain for Scampage or any evil purpose, You must tell us what kind of project you are working on, Please describe it swift and simple.
+**What is your project about?** Please describe it swift and simple.